 - You can add shredded zucchini to almost anything!
 During the summer months, when I have lots of zucchini, my family eats zucchini everything!
 You can even add it to meatloaf, and it makes it moist and delicious.
 No one even noticed I added it.

-- I love to buy cauliflower rice to add to soups, stews, and stir frys.
-You can easily add it to mash potatoes too!
+- I love to buy cauliflower rice to add to soups, stews, and stir-fries.
+You can easily add it to mashed potatoes too!

 Try to make mealtime fun!
 Let the kids get involved and help to make the meal.
 Offer fun shapes, colors, and dips to make the plate look more exciting.
-Don’t overdo it, offer small amounts of new foods, and talk about other things then foods when you sit down for dinner.
+Don’t overdo it; offer small amounts of new foods, and talk about other things than foods when you sit down for dinner.

 I hope these tips will make your mealtime less stressful!
 Share your thoughts and ideas in the comments below!

 PIN IT FOR LATER